karatelabs/karate/README.md

 Note how the `cucumber.options` can be specified using the `<systemProperties>` configuration.
 Options here would over-ride corresponding options specified if a `@CucumberOptions` annotation is present (on `AnimalsTest.java`).

-For gradle, you simply specify that test is to be included:
+For Gradle, you simply specify the test which is to be `include`-d:

 ```yml
 test {